Second order linear differential equations with a basis of solutions having only real zeros: Preliminaries for the proof of Theorem

 \subsection{Cell decompositions}

 A {\em cell decomposition} of a bordered surface $D$ is a representation of $D$ as a locally finite union of disjoint {\em cells} of dimensions~$0$ (vertices),~$1$ (edges) and~$2$ (faces), so that the boundary of each cell is a union of cells of smaller dimension.
 Here a vertex is a point.
-An edge is homeomorphic to an open interval and its closure is homeomorphic to a closed interval.
-A face is homeomorphic to an open disk and its closure is homeomorphic to a closed disk or closed half-plane.
+An edge is homeo\-morphic to an open interval and its closure is homeo\-morphic to a closed interval.
+A face is homeo\-morphic to an open disk and its closure is homeo\-morphic to a closed disk or closed half-plane.

 The edges and vertices of a cell decomposition can be of two types: those which belong to $\partial D$ we call {\em boundary edges (vertices)}, and those which belong to the interior of $D$ we call {\em inner edges (vertices)}.